 If you’re looking for headphones that will work with your day-to-day device, then look for headphones that have a 3.5 mm or 2.5 mm connector.
 If you want to use your headphones for personal audio or video recording, consider closed-back headphones with a 1/4″ connector.

 Other Aspects to Take into Consideration When Purchasing a Pair of Closed Headphones

 If you’re looking for a cheap, decent-sounding pair of headphones, don’t pick up any old ones from your local mall or electronics store.
 You’ll be stuck with bad sound quality and poor design for most of their lifespan.

-Closed-back headphones are more affordable than open-back as they're more heavily produced, lack the grills that let air in and out, and the extra processing.
+No matter the price, closed-back headphones deserve every penny.
+They're more affordable than open-back as they're more heavily produced, lack the grills that let air in and out, and the extra processing.

 Still, you don’t have to stick with the cheapest pair on the shelves to get good-quality closed headphones.
 Beyerdynamic DT 770 PRO 32 Ohm for around $100 and ATH-M20X for around $50 are among the best all-around closed-back studio headphones in the industry for professional activities and music listening at home.

 Studio headphones are fantastic for recording and provide great quality for the money for casual users.
 The best of all, you don’t have to spend a fortune on them to get good sound quality.

 Still, if you’re in the market for a pair of high-fidelity closed-back headphones, there are plenty of options.
 But not all of them offer excellent performance for the money, which is why we suggest you read our article on the best audiophile headphones under $1000.